-Selected by the Board of Trustees, this individual shall prepare meeting minutes, schedule meetings, prepare agendas, take attendance, maintain documents regarding required training for members and alternate members secure written documents prepared by the CPCRB, ensuring that only CPCRB members attend meetings and perform other responsibilities at the direction of the Board of Trustees and/or CPCRB Chair.
+The Corporation Counsel or designee shall serve as CPCRB Secretary.
+The Secretary shall prepare meeting minutes, schedule meetings, prepare agendas, take attendance, maintain documents regarding required training for members and alternate members secure written documents prepared by the CPCRB, ensuring that only CPCRB members attend meetings and perform other responsibilities at the direction of the Board of Trustees and/or CPCRB Chair.